 There’s also no clear evidence that eating collagen for hair growth will give you a mane to rival Rapunzel’s.
 But taking a collagen supplement will give your body plenty of proline, an important building block for healthy hair.

-Does collagen powder contain any Omega 3?
+Does collagen powder contain any omega-3?

-No. While collagen powder supplements contain all the amino acids we need to make our own collagen, they contain no Omega 3, EPA or DHA at all.
+No. While collagen powder supplements contain all the amino acids we need to make our own collagen, they contain no omega-3, EPA or DHA at all.

 Is it safe to take collagen and fish oil together?

 It’s perfectly safe to take the two together and one won’t ‘cancel out’ the effects of the other.
-Omega 3 is pretty much pure fat and collagen is protein, so they do not share the same metabolic pathways.
+Omega-3 is pretty much pure fat and collagen is protein, so they do not share the same metabolic pathways.
 They don’t compete for the same enzymes when it comes to digestion, meaning they can both be fully metabolised, taken up by the bloodstream and absorbed by our cells.

 Both are generally well tolerated by the body.
 However, some people have been known to experience mild side effects, ranging from a feeling of fullness with collagen to indigestion with fish oil.
 If you get any side effects, it may be worth taking collagen and fish oil separately, starting with a lower dose and building up.

 Most people don’t experience any side effects.
-If you’re one of them, there are plenty of tasty recipes to try that incorporate both ingredients, from hummus to smoothies.
+If you’re one of them, there are plenty of tasty recipes to try that incorporate both ingredients, from hummus to collagen smoothies.
 Time to experiment!